HalfdanJ/ofxDarknet/README.md

 ofxDarknet custom pre-trained weight files (each trained for 20h on NVidia TitanX):
 * [Anonymous - Hypersphere](http://mrzl.net/ofxdarknet/anonymous-hypersphere.weights)
 Hypersphere, written by Anonymous with the help of the 4chan board /lit/ (of The Legacy of Totalitarianism in a Tundra fame) is an epic tale spanning over 700 pages.
-A postmodern collaborative writing effort containing Slavoj éiûek erotica, top secret Donald Trump emails, poetry, repair instructions for future cars, a history of bottles in the Ottoman empire; actually, it contains everything since it takes place in the Hypersphere, and the Hypersphere is a big place; really big in fact.
+A postmodern collaborative writing effort containing Slavoj ≈Ωi≈æek erotica, top secret Donald Trump emails, poetry, repair instructions for future cars, a history of bottles in the Ottoman empire; actually, it contains everything since it takes place in the Hypersphere, and the Hypersphere is a big place; really big in fact.
 * [Books on art history & aesthetics](http://mrzl.net/ofxdarknet/arts_arthistory_aesthetics.weights)
 * [Books on digital culture](http://mrzl.net/ofxdarknet/digital_and_internet_theory.weights)